Free Tool

 Which values go on which colors?

 Most chip sets don't have denominations printed on them.
 Hosts end up guessing values, and the result is usually an overcomplicated ladder that causes problems during play.
+See our poker terminology guide if you're new to the lingo.

 📦